criticalmaps/criticalmaps-ios/README.md

 ## what's "critical mass"?

-> "Critical Mass has been described as 'monthly political-protest rides', and characterized as being part of a social movement."
+>Critical Mass has been described as 'monthly political-protest rides', and characterized as being part of a social movement.

 http://en.wikipedia.org/wiki/Critical_Mass_(cycling)